inno-apfel/DSC180A-Q1-Project/README.md

 To use our forecasting models, run the `run.py` script from your terminal with the following targets:
 - `data`: load and process the data according to `config.json`
-  - by default, models are trained and evaluated on data for the San Diego region between 2012-2021
+  - by default, models are trained and evaluated on data for the San Diego region between 2012-2021, recreating our results in `report.pdf`
   - update `config.json` to include relavent zip-codes and years if you choose to explore different regions or year ranges.
 - `features`: build the neccessary features for our models
 - `models`: